 Even for me, for whom most people think writing comes easily, I can have trouble sometimes.
 I’m a bit old school in my approach to this; however, I would most likely solicit the opinions of one of my friends and colleagues to help me express what I wish to say.

-Even when it is completed, I’d solicit the opinions of a select few to give my piece a once-over before submitting it, whether it is for academic, personal or professional submission.
+Even when it is completed, I’d solicit the opinions of a select few to give my piece a once-over before submitting it, whether for academic, personal or professional submission.

-The more tech-savvy among you might suggest that I go the digital route and pass my writing through an AI source to get some assistance with it.
-And of these, there are several to choose from, such as ChatGPT, Gemini, CoPilot and Meta AI.
+The more tech-savvy among you might suggest that I go the digital route and pass my writing through an assistive AI to get some help with it.
+And of these, there are several to choose from, the popular ones being ChatGPT, Gemini, CoPilot and Meta AI.

-While I cannot deny having used AI in the past and present, it has hardly ever occurred to me to use it in this manner.
+While I cannot deny having used AI in the past and present, it has hardly ever occurred to me to use it in that manner.

 (via Trinidad Guardian.)